Timothy Woods

 Weber was founded in 1952 and has become a major manufacturer of charcoal and gas grills.

 Their Weber original Kettle is one of the best charcoal entry model grills.
-It is a traditional style charcoal grill with the ability to smoke smaller foot items as well.
+It is a traditional-style grill with the ability to smoke smaller food items as well.

 The model has two air vents on the top and bottom to help regulate temperatures, whether you want high heat or low and slow.